 The Buffs overcame the loss of two team captains (Jon Minardi and Jashon Sykes) and its starting quarterback (Craig Ochs) to injuries and also the cancellation of a game against Washington State in the wake of the Sept.
-11 terrorist attacks.
-Washington State won the Pac-10 that season and a victory over the Cougars might have been enough to vault the Buffs into the national title game.

 "It was just one of those teams that was very resilient with sort of a singleness of purpose," Barnett said.
 "The other theme we had was

 '90-10' meaning we would spend 90 percent of our time chasing our dreams and 10 percent of our time on internal issues.
 We never let internal issues ever be an issue for that football team."

 Barnett, who remains a strong advocate of the program even though he was ultimately fired in 2005, said he has remained in contact with many members of the 2001 team and sees a lot of his former players each year when he participates in the annual Buffs4Life weekend.
 Yet he still expects this reunion to be memorable.

 "We just had some good times and some tough times and it creates a bond that you never lose," he said.

 Barnett said Pesavento embodied the spirit of the team and was another huge factor in the title run.
 He was able to come off the bench when Ochs was hurt and play at an equally effective level.
 In some ways, he might have been more effective.

 "We had a bunch of seniors and a good group of seniors who were just determined to go out at the end of their career on top or as close to being on top as possible," Pesavento said.
 "And lastly, we just had really damn good football players.
 We had a bunch of guys who were just really good and jelled well together and cheered for one another.
 It was one of those situations where we would do anything for the guy next to us."